Dehydration In Toddlers: What Parents Must Know

 2) If you are outdoors on a hot day, make sure your toddler does not get unnecessarily exposed to the sun.
 Ensure he stays in the shade as much as possible, wears a cap, and drinks plenty of water.

 If your child does not drink enough water, there is no need to worry.
-For,there are ways through which you can make your little one drink water.
-Click the article below to know more.
+For, there are ways through which you can make your little one drink water.
+Read the article below to know more.

-With inputs from Dr. Anbezhil Subbarayan, Senior Paediatrician and Pediatric Endocrinologist, Apollo Hospitals.
+Dr. Anbezhil Subbarayan is a Senior Paediatrician and Pediatric Endocrinologist at Apollo Hospitals.